-On the repository page the sidebar contains links to operational pages related to the repository.
-One of these links is Update repository with zip which leads to a form on the page presented in Figure 4.7.
+On the repository page (see Figure 4.5) the sidebar contains links to operational pages related to the repository.
+The link Update repository with zip leads to a form on the page presented in Figure 4.8.
 The form accepts a URL of a zip file or a path to a local zip file for the update process.
 In the form the user also specifies the branch into which he wants the zip file to be pushed (updated).
 The default branch is the master branch if that exists.
 Otherwise, the default is a new branch but the name for the new branch is suggested as master.

-Figure 4.7: The view of updating a repository with a zip file.
+Figure 4.8: The view of updating a repository with a zip file.